Taofik/HTML-CSS-ESSENTIALS-PROJECT/README.md

 ## Credits

+### Code
+- The background image on home and contact information page was from [view](https://www.pexels.com/)
+- The background image on register and about famfik page was taken by the developer.

 ### Content

--  	 All content was written from scratch by the student developers
+-  	 Most content was written from scratch by the student developers.
+-    The hamburger menu css snippet was found here [view](https://codepen.io/alvarotrigo/pen/MWEJEWG)

 ### Media